HelenLiu0609/nma2022_RL_riskychoice_project/README.md

 ## Task description
 **Human**

-Participants played a computer-based task, and they were instructed to try to earn as many points as possible.
+Participants played a computer-based task, and they were instructed to try to **earn as many points as possible**.
 On each trial, participants saw pictures of 1 or 2 doors on a computer screen and selected one by clicking on it(c).
 Choices were immediately followed by feedback for 1.2 s, which displayed the points won along with a cartoon graphic of a pot of gold.
 Feedback was only given for the chosen door.
 Total accumulated points were continuously displayed on the screen.
 An inter-trial interval of 1 to 2 s separated trials.
 Sessions consisted of 6 blocks of 48 trials(40 valid, 8 test trials).
 Each block included a mixture of trial types:
  - 24 decision trials that required a choice between either the 2 low-value doors or 2 high-value doors (12 of each).
  - high-value decisions, the safe door led to 60 points, and the risky door led equiprobably to 40 or 80 points.
 On low-value decisions, the safe door led to 20 points, and the risky door led equiprobably to 0 or 40 points.
  - 16 catch trials that required a choice between a high-value door and a low-value door (4 for each combination of safe and risky door).